-Shapewear works by using man-made elastic fibers to create resistance against bulges on our hips, legs and torso.
+Shapewear works by using humanmade elastic fibers to create resistance against bulges on your hips, legs, and torso.
 To keep these fibers from overstretching and losing their effectiveness, your best bet is to wash shapewear by hand even if the label says it is machine washable.
 If you are using the machine, put the garments in a mesh bag to prevent snags from other others and use cold or warm water.
-NEVER use chlorine bleach in the wash.
+Never use chlorine bleach in the wash.
 Chlorine bleach destroys spandex or any elastic fiber.
-Air dry away from direct heat.
+Air-dry away from direct heat.

 How to Wash Panties

-All leg wear - stockings, panty hose, tights—should be washed by hand.
-Fill a sink with cool or tepid water; add a gentle detergent and gently squeeze the stockings or tights.
-Let them soak - at least thirty minutes.
+All legwear—stockings, pantyhose, and tights—should be washed by hand.
+Fill a sink with cool or tepid water; add a gentle detergent, and gently squeeze the stockings or tights.
+Let them soak for at least 30 minutes.
 Rinse in cold water.
 Wrap in a towel to absorb excess moisture.
 Hang to dry.

 Every type of lingerie will last longer by following these tips:

-- never wring or twist lingerie to remove water - use a towel to blot
+- Never wring or twist lingerie to remove water.
+Use a towel to blot dry.

-- if machine washing, just wash delicates with other delicates - avoid heavy fabrics that can tangle and damage delicate fibers
+- If machine washing, wash the delicates with other delicates.
+Avoid heavy fabrics that can tangle and damage delicate fibers.

-- avoid washing lingerie with lint producing fabrics like terry cloth or fleece
+- Avoid washing lingerie with lint-producing fabrics such as terry cloth or fleece.

 - Separate light and dark colored garments when washing by hand or machine.